-Kristina Moon (she/her) joined the Philadelphia office of Education Law Center as a staff attorney in May 2016.
+Kristina Moon is a Senior Attorney in the Philadelphia office of the Education Law Center.
 She supports ELC’s litigation and policy advocacy across all issue areas.
 Kristina’s current and recent work includes ELC’s lawsuit against the Commonwealth of Pennsylvania for a more adequate and equitable school funding system and a federal class action on behalf of former students abused and denied education at Glen Mills Schools, ELC’s campaign for Inclusive Schools and Honest Education, and advocacy on behalf of English Learners, LGBTQ youth and students in the foster care and juvenile justice systems.
 Previously, Kristina worked as a staff attorney with Prisoners’ Legal Services of New York, where she used litigation and administrative advocacy to advance the rights of incarcerated individuals and specialized in young adult advocacy.
 Prior to that, as a litigation associate at Dechert LLP she coordinated the firm’s efforts in a federal civil rights action challenging the excessive use of solitary confinement for youth with mental health needs in delinquency placement.
 Kristina also worked as an attorney with Juvenile Law Center where she was a member of the Luzerne County “kids-for-cash” litigation team and employed legislative and litigation strategies to combat the criminalization of consensual teen technology use.
-Kristina is a graduate of Franklin & Marshall College and Temple University Beasley School of Law, where she was a research editor for The Temple Law Review and participated in several clinics, internships, and student groups focused on advocating for indigent criminal defendants, low-income families, and LGBT individuals.
+Kristina is a graduate of Franklin & Marshall College and Temple University Beasley School of Law.
 Prior to law school, Kristina worked in direct service with underserved youth and families through an AmeriCorps violence-prevention position in Seattle, WA and an after-school program in Ithaca, NY.

 215-238-6970 ext 319